 - How and when to use life jackets or “PFDs” (personal floatation devices)

 - Close gates and doors until they latch whenever you are at a residential or institutional pool.
-Younger children should not be able to push them open just by leaning into them.
+Younger children should be unable to push them open just by leaning into them.

 - Don’t walk on icy ponds and lakes without knowing when or if local people do this safely.